How to Choose How to Choose Your Chatbot: A Massively Multi-System MultiReference Data Set for Dialog Metric Evaluation: Background Related Work

-Prism \cite{thompson-post-2020-automatic} and BARTScore \cite{yuan2021bartscore} use sequence-level model scores. sequence-to-sequence paraphraser to score the output conditioned on human references, while BARTScore uses BART \cite{lewis-etal-2020-bart}, a denoising model.
-DialoRPT \cite{gao2020dialogue} is based on a set of GPT-2 models which are fine-tuned on a Reddit human feedback dataset.
+Both Prism \cite{thompson-post-2020-automatic} and BARTScore \cite{yuan2021bartscore} use sequence-level model scores.
+Prism uses a sequence-to-sequence paraphraser to score the output conditioned on human references, while BARTScore uses BART \cite{lewis-etal-2020-bart}, a denoising model.
+DialoRPT \cite{gao-etal-2020-dialogue} is based on a set of GPT-2 models fine-tuned on Reddit human feedback.

-USL-H \cite{phy2020deconstruct} is a metric that is flexible to a task where a method is proposed to compound metrics called USL-H, which is Understandability, Sensibleness, and Likability in Hierarchy which is a single metric.
-USL-H combines three different models valid utterance prediction (VUP), next sentence prediction (NSP), and masked language model (MLM) where each model is trained on different tasks.
+USL-H \cite{phy2020deconstruct} is a compound metric that is flexible to a task.
+It includes Understandability, Sensibleness, and Likability in Hierarchy.
+This can be decomposed into valid utterance prediction (VUP), next sentence prediction (NSP), and masked language model (MLM), where each model is trained on different tasks.